codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Shamir
+ 1. Arizona
- 2. Stable
+ 2. Colorado
- 3. Schottky
+ 3. New Mexico
- 4. Secure
+ 4. Washington

 <details>
   <summary>Answer</summary>
-  Shamir
+  New Mexico
 </details>